 • Agreeing that you have a disability, but not finding enough evidence to show that it is connected to your military service;

-• They may agree that you have a disability that is service-connected, but they might assign a rating that is too low for your actual symptoms;
+• They may agree that you have a service-connected disability, but they might assign a rating that is too low for your actual symptoms;

-• They may agree you have a disability, but find that is was pre-existing to your military service and not aggravated by your service.
+• They may agree you have a disability but find that it was pre-existing to your military service and not aggravated by your service.

 Visit www.VADisabilityAdvocate.com or Call 702-209-5722 for your free consultation.